deliciousbrains/mergebot-schema-generator/README.md

 This is an work in progress, rough round the edges plugin used to create custom data schemas to describe plugins used by the Mergebot app.

+The plugin should be run on a development WordPress install, please please not a production site.
+It will install plugins and programmatically interrogate them.

 ### Setup

 Symlink the `src/mergebot-schema-generator` dir to your `wp-content/plugins` dir